 Thirdly, The Savoy Hotel.
 This is a luxury hotel located in the Strand in the City of Westminster in central London.
 Importantly, built by the impresario Richard D’Oyly Carte,The Savoy Hotel opened on August 6, 1889.

-Afternoon Tea at The Savoy is an enduring custom where guests can choose from a range of teas served with finger sandwiches, homemade scones with clotted cream & jam and a mouth-watering selection of seasonal cakes and pastries created by The Savoy’s Executive Pastry Chef, Ludwig Hely.
+Afternoon Tea at the Savoy London is a long-standing tradition.
+Guests can choose from a range of teas.
+Served with finger sandwiches, homemade scones with clotted cream & jam and seasonal cakes and pastries.
+This mouth-watering selection is all created by The Savoy’s Executive Pastry Chef, Daniel Paerse and his team.
 Make this a bucket-list must to fill your taste buds with sublime deliciousness.

-The collection holds masterpieces of international and British modern art.
-From Picasso’s “The Three Dancers”, to Dali’s “Autumnal Cannibalism”, to Rothko’s “The Seagram Murals”, to Duschamp’s “Fountain”, to Parreno’s “Anywhen”, Tate Modern is a one stop shop for modern art lovers.
+Above all, the collection contains masterpieces of international and British modern art.
+These include Picasso’s “The Three Dancers” and Dali’s “Autumnal Cannibalism”.
+Tate Modern is a one stop shop for modern art lovers.

 After that, we end our voyage of London at Borough Market.
 The market is home to a host of exceptional cuisines.